 Planning and Design as Distinct Cognitive Activities

 The distinction between planning and design has been articulated in several traditions.
 In design theory, it connects to Rittel and Webber's wicked problems and to Schön's (1983) reflective practice.
 In systems thinking, it connects to the difference between first-order problem solving (optimising within given constraints) and second-order inquiry (questioning what the constraints should be).
-But the most operationally precise articulation I have found comes from military thinking, where the consequences of applying the wrong cognitive mode tend to be more immediately visible than in civilian organisations.
-The military design movement - traced by Jackson (2019) and Zweibelson (2023) through systemic operational design and its subsequent doctrinal adoption - emerged precisely from operational environments that resisted conventional planning approaches.
-The U.S. Army / Marine Corps Counterinsurgency Field Manual (2006) offers a useful articulation:
+The most operationally precise articulation I have encountered comes from the military design movement - traced by Jackson (2019) and Zweibelson (2023) through systemic operational design and its subsequent doctrinal adoption - which emerged from operational environments that resisted conventional planning approaches.
+But the stakes involved in getting the cognitive mode wrong are not unique to military contexts.
+Healthcare - the domain where I have spent most of my working life - demands comparable rigour.
+As Jones (2013) observes, healthcare environments "require the use of far more rigorous design and development methods than the contemporary trend in user experience and service design" (2013, p.
+11), precisely because the consequences of poor design decisions extend to patient harm.
+The human factors and cognitive work analysis traditions, developed originally for nuclear power and subsequently applied across healthcare, aviation, and military systems (Stanton and Salmon, 2017), recognise all of these as safety-critical domains where the relationship between formal domain modelling and operational performance is not academic but consequential.
+The U.S. Army / Marine Corps Counterinsurgency Field Manual (2006) offers a useful articulation of the distinction:

 "While both [design and planning] seek to formulate ways to bring about preferable futures, they are cognitively different.
 Planning applies established procedures to solve a largely understood problem within an accepted framework.
 Design inquires into the nature of a problem to conceive a framework for solving that problem.
 In general, planning is problem solving, while design is problem setting".